 The NC comprises six members, all of whom are independent non-executive Directors.
-The Chairman of the NC is Mrs Yu-Foo Yee Shoon (Chairman) and the other members of the NC are Mr Phua Bah Lee, Mr Teoh Eng Hong, Mdm Tan Hui Keng, Martha, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
+The Chairperson of the NC is Mrs Yu-Foo Yee Shoon and the other members of the NC are Mr Teoh Eng Hong, Mr William Ho Ah Seng, Mdm Tan Hui Keng, Martha, Mr Adam Tan Chin Han and Mr Terence Khoo Chi Siang.
+Mr Phua Bah Lee ceased to be a member of the NC on 26 December 2021 with his demise.
+Mr William Ho Ah Seng was appointed as a member of the NC on 5 January 2022.